BLCM/cabinetsorter/README.md

 - README/Mod Description parsing could probably use some tweaking, but will have to do that carefully, of course.
 - Proper logging
+- Show Changelogs for single-mod info files, if found in the README
+- Link to full README

 License
 -------